PrankurSharma/totalitycorp-frontend-challenge/README.md

 Flexbox and Media Queries are very mobile-friendly.
 So, I have used them several times in order to tweak the sizes of the components and ensure a smooth interface on all types of devices.

-I have ensured that all buttons or anchor tags have unique property on clicking or hovering.
-Since the anchor tags should not be used without href attribute, it might throw some warnings but will definitely work.

-I have ensured that all buttons or anchor tags have unique property on clicking or hovering.
+I have ensured that all buttons and anchor tags have a unique property on clicking or hovering.
 Since the anchor tags should not be used without href attribute, it might throw some warnings but will definitely work.

 Note: